MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Devaluation of individual expertise

-Technology supplanting the use of paid human expertise or labor.
+Technology may supplant the use of paid human expertise or labor.

 - How might this technology impact the need to employ an existing workforce?